 While there are tons of different types of beers, none seem to be more popular in the craft beer world than the IPA.
 Whether you’re a fan or not, you may have heard a bit about it and maybe you’re wondering what all the fuss is about.

-In this guide, we’re going to breakdown everything you need to know about the IPA, from vocabulary, history, to styles from different places.
+In this guide, we’re going to break down everything you need to know about the IPA, from vocabulary and history to styles from different places.